wei30172/nextauth-mongodb-typescript-example/README.md

 ## NextAuth.js MongoDB Typescript Example
-A demo project using NextAuth.js for authentication.
-It connects to MongoDB via Mongoose and supports Google OAuth and email/password logins.
+A demo project that uses NextAuth.js for authentication, connects to MongoDB with Mongoose, and supports Google OAuth and email/password login.

 ## Features
 - OAuth: Log in with Google.